 mb - Make buckets

-gsutil mb [-c class] [-l location] [-p proj_id] uri...
+gsutil mb [-c class] [-l location] [-p proj_id] url...

 The mb command creates a new bucket.
-Google Cloud Storage has a single namespace, so you will not be allowed to create a bucket with a name already in use by another user.
+Google Cloud Storage has a single namespace, so you are not allowed to create a bucket with a name already in use by another user.
 You can, however, carve out parts of the bucket name space corresponding to your company's domain name (see "gsutil help naming").

 The -c and -l options specify the storage class and location, respectively, for the bucket.
 Once a bucket is created in a given location and with a given storage class, it cannot be moved to a different location, and the storage class cannot be changed.
 Instead, you would need to create a new bucket and move the data over and then delete the original bucket.

 You can specify one of the storage classes for a bucket with the -c option.

 gsutil mb -c nearline gs://some-bucket

 If you don't specify a -c option, the bucket is created with the default storage class Standard Storage, which is equivalent to Multi-Regional Storage or Regional Storage, depending on whether the bucket was created in a multi-regional location or regional location, respectively.

 You can specify one of the 'available locations <https://cloud.google.com/storage/docs/bucket-locations>`_ for a bucket with the -l option.

 gsutil mb -l asia gs://some-bucket gsutil mb -c regional -l us-east1 gs://some-bucket